Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Experimental Setup

-\paragraph{MAML} We meta-train our models on ten stroke classes from $D_{T1} $ and conduct meta-testing in three scenarios: evaluating performance on five stroke classes from $D_{T1} $, testing with four stroke classes from $D_{T2} $, and assessing eleven stroke classes from $D_{T3} $.
-Additionally, we performed experiments using five, six, and eleven stroke classes from $D_{T3} $ to study the impact of class number in meta-testing.
-Detailed stroke class distributions for meta-training and meta-testing are in Table \ref{T_meta_train_tabla}.
-We randomly selected 12 minutes of audio from $D_{T1} $ for meta-training and used 5 minutes from $D_{T1} $ , 10 minutes from $D_{T2} $ , and 10 minutes from $D_{T3} $ for meta-testing.
-Furthermore, the model adapted during meta-testing on $D_{T2} $ was directly evaluated on a separate test partition from $D_{T2} $ provided by Rohit et al. \cite{S9}, enabling comparison with the baseline approach.
 In the first scenario, we must partition the existing classes into two mutually exclusive sets.
 Due to the challenge of directly segmenting long audio based on stroke classes, we adopt an approach from Nolasco et al. \cite{F2} and Shi Bowen et al. \cite{F8}.
-Here, we preserve the original class label for desired strokes and classify non-target strokes as 'Others.'
+Here, we preserve the original class label for desired strokes and classify non-target strokes as `Others'.
 As a result, there will be differences in the classes used between meta-training and meta-testing.
-Although some stroke types in $D_{T2}$ and $D_{T3}$ may appear similar, they are performed with different background instruments: $D_{T3}$ includes vocals and various instruments, while $D_{T2}$ is standalone.
-Therefore, we treat them as distinct stroke types.
-The `No-stroke' class is also considered in the `PTM1' and `PTM2', discussed earlier in Sections \ref{PTM1} and \ref{PTM2}, respectively.
+The `No-stroke' class is also considered in the `PTM1' and `PTM2', discussed earlier in Sections \ref{PTM1},\ref{exp_PTM1}, and \ref{PTM2}.
 The MAML approach is applied to both methods with the same experimental settings, utilizing their respective input-output pairs.
 For task $T_i$, we randomly sample log Mel spectrograms with a batch size comprising 32 support samples and 8 query samples from the meta-training dataset.
 Models are trained with the Adam optimizer for 300 epochs, employing an inner loop optimization of $N = 3$.
 The learning rates $\alpha$ and $\beta$ are fixed at 0.001.